-One of my friends had mentioned that doing such a challenge will reduce the quality of the posts.
+One of my friends mentioned that doing such a challenge will reduce the quality of the posts.
 I totally agree with him.
 I have taken up such a challenge before in my Personal Finance Blog for a month and I knew how hard it was once the initial set of ideas run out.

 You would have heard of this story in one of its variants.
 There was a professor who taught pottery and he wanted to run an experiment with his students.
 One month before the final exam, he split the class into two Groups: A and B.

 Each student was supposed to submit one clay pot for the exam.
 The only difference group A was supposed to model and build only one pot on the exam day.
-They could study all kinds of theory, but whatever they build, they have the submit it.
+They could study all kinds of theories, but whatever they build, they have the submit it.

 Group B had to model one clay pot every day.
-It didn’t matter whether it was good looking or out of shape, they had to model everyday.
+It didn’t matter whether it was good-looking or out of shape, they had to model every day.
 But on the day of the exam day, they are also supposed to model a pot like others and submit theirs.

 Both groups will be evaluated on the workmanship of the pot on the exam date.

-Students in group A who were supposed to model only one pot, failed miserable even though they were really good with the theory.
+Students in group A who were supposed to model only one pot, failed miserably even though they were really good with the theory.
 Whereas the students in group B, because of their daily practice were able to build really beautiful pots.

 You can’t swim without getting into the water

-This story shows that you can learn all kinds of theory about programming or running a business or making money on the stock market.
+This story shows that you can learn all kinds of theories about programming or running a business or making money on the stock market.
 But unless you hit the ground and run, you can never learn and improve yourself.